Yuancheng-Xu/AMSC-808N/Project2/readme.txt

-Project 2 is on matrix factorization (CUR and non negative low rank factorization using PGD or Lee-Seung scheme) and matrix completion (explicit low rank or minimize over nuclear norm).
+Project 2 is on matrix factorization (CUR and non negative low rank factorization using PGD and Lee-Seung scheme) and matrix completion (explicit low rank or minimize over nuclear norm).